-Monique is a graduate of the Sistema Fellows Program at the New England Conservatory of Music, where she explored the Venezuelan El Sistema Music Program model.
-She then completed her Master of Arts in Teaching Degree at Longy School of Music of Bard College situated at the Youth Orchestra LA (YOLA) at Heart of Los Angeles (HOLA) after school youth program site.
+A graduate of the Sistema Fellows Program at the New England Conservatory of Music in 2013, Monique explored the Venezuelan El Sistema music for social change program model.
+She then completed the Master of Arts in Teaching Degree at Longy School of Music of Bard College situated at the Youth Orchestra LA (YOLA) at Heart of Los Angeles (HOLA) after-school youth program site.

-Returning to the HOLA family as Music Director just over a year later, Monique was dedicated to inspiring and empowering students to become outstanding musicians and leaders in the community, through embodying the values of empathy, support, respect, courage and brave communication.
-The HOLA Music Program serves over 250 youth and it was Monique’s greatest joy to lead this program as Director for 2.5 years.
-Prior to her current position, Monique directed the Longy Master of Arts in Teaching Program hosted on site at HOLA.
+Returning to the HOLA family as Music Director just over a year later.
+Monique was dedicated to inspiring and activating students to become outstanding musicians and leaders in the community through a focus on developing student voice.
+The HOLA Music Program served over 275 youth and it was Monique’s greatest joy to lead this program as Director for 2.5 years.